-Acknowledgements This research is part of the Impala project, which is a FUI 11 project, funded by OSEO, Conseil régional d'Aquitaine and Conseil général des Pyrénées Atlantiques.
-Francisco Chinesta thanks the support of the Institute Universitaire de France - IUF -.
-Elías Cueto acknowledges the financial support of the Spanish Ministry of Economy and
+Acknowledgements

-Competitiveness through grants number CICYT-DPI2011-27778-C02-01/02 and DPI2014-51844-C2-1-R.
+This research is part of the Impala project, which is a FUI 11 project, funded by OSEO, Conseil régional d'Aquitaine and Conseil général des Pyrénées Atlantiques.
+Francisco Chinesta thanks the support of the Institute Universitaire de France - IUF - and the financial support of ESI group within the ESI-ECN Chair.
+Elías Cueto acknowledges the financial support of the Spanish Ministry of Economy and Competitiveness through grants number CICYT-DPI2011-27778-C02-01/02 and DPI2014-51844-C2-1-R.